RumenMoysev/Gallery-Site-Fullstack/README.md

 ### Reviews

 - **View Reviews:** Users can browse and view existing reviews.
-- **Create Reviews:** Authenticated users can create new reviews.
+- **Create Reviews:** Admin can create new reviews.
-- **Edit and Delete Reviews:** Review owners can edit and delete their own reviews.
+- **Edit and Delete Reviews:** Admin can edit and delete their own reviews.
 - **Like Reviews:** Users can like reviews.

 ### Profile Page

-- **View Profile:** Users can view their own profile with created and liked posts.
+- **View Profile:** Users can view their own profile with their liked posts; admins can also see their created posts.

 ## Installation
 First clone or download (and extract) the ZIP file of this repository